meilisearch/specifications/text/0012-asynchronous-updates.md

 This spec is the spec of a feature already in place.

 It's scope is:
-- The name for update list and update identifiers.
+- The name for task list and task identifiers.
-- The route to get one update with this identifier.
+- The route to get one task with this identifier.
-- The route to get all updates.
+- The route to get all tasks.
-- The update's format (JSON).
+- The task's format (JSON).

 ### Motivation

 MeiliSearch is an asynchronous API.
 It means that the API does not behave as you would expect when handling the request's responses.
 Some operations are put in a queue and will be executed in turn (asynchronously).

-We must define how to interact with this update queue.
+We must define how to interact with this task queue.

 ### Additional Materials